mvangin/blog_Fullstack/README.md

 * Visually appealing design and responsiveness through custom CSS, Bootstrap, and React

+* Authentication implemented with JSON Web Tokens and Passport.js

 * Administrator Frontend: Signup/Login to manage, create, and publish blogs as needed.